 If you need more information, an informal chat, or would like me to attend your club meeting, please contact me by e mail.

-Thank you: In Soroptimist Friendship.
+In Soroptimist Friendship.

 SIGBI Benevolent Fund Trustee, SI Midland Chase